+Independent insurance agency models are continuously changing as a result of large competition and diverse businesses vying for the same pool of clients.
 In this age, you can’t succeed just by doing things the old way.
 You also need a robust support system to help you genuinely grow yourself and your book of business.

 Multiple agency models exist, but agents don’t always know what will help them best.
 Here we’ll be taking a look at two such agency ownership opportunities, namely Goosehead and Renegade Insurance.

 Who is Goosehead?

 Goosehead is a personal lines property and casualty insurance agency that also operates a franchise model.
 It works on a “you sell, we service” model and allows agents to commit fully to sales.

 Goosehead agents work on a commission split basis.
 They get a percentage of the commission earned for each policy that they write.

 Agents make 80% commission on new policies, and 50% commission on renewals.